-Puerto Rican and Latino Studies Course Design
+Puerto Rican and Latinx Studies Course Design

-During summer of 2022 before I began at Brooklyn College as Assistant Professor in the Puerto Rican and Latino Studies Department, I connected with Prof. Beth Evans, the PRLS library liaison, and Colin McDonald, Open Educational Resource (OER) Developer.
+During summer of 2022 before I began at Brooklyn College as Assistant Professor in the Puerto Rican and Latinx Studies Department, I connected with Prof. Beth Evans, the PRLS library liaison, and Colin McDonald, Open Educational Resource (OER) Developer.
 I had received sample syllabi from Puerto Rican and Latino Studies for my courses and I knew I wanted to develop them into OER courses.
 I had over a decade of experience teaching at the college level, and as a CUNY graduate, I knew I wanted to create an experience for students to process information in multimodal ways.
 All course syllabi had hyperlinks where students could access multimodal texts and the texts available on our Brooklyn College library site.
 This made the OER process/transition much easier.

-Puerto Rican and latino studies 1001:
+Puerto Rican and latinx studies 1001:

 introduction to puerto rican and latino studies